Australia is famous for its sun, surf, and sand, so it’s no surprise to discover there’s a whole host of beautiful Geelong beaches to enjoy.

 Sitting adjacent to the beach is Rippleside Park, a grassy reserve with vast open spaces for kids to run wild and a terrific fort style children’s playground.
 Other amenities include picnic and barbecue facilities and toilets.

-Overlooking the bay and Geelong foreshore is the aptly named cafe Ripples On The Bay.
+Overlooking the bay and Geelong foreshore is the Number 42 cafe.
 Stop by for a coffee or meal while you soak up the view from its huge windows.

 Rippleside Park Motel is a great budget motel and it’s just a 5-minute walk to Rippleside Beach.